apache/beam-site/src/documentation/programming-guide.md

 However, data isn't always guaranteed to arrive in a pipeline in time order, or to always arrive at predictable intervals.
 Beam tracks a _watermark_, which is the system's notion of when all data in a certain window can be expected to have arrived in the pipeline.
-Data that arrives with a timestamp after the watermark is considered **late data**.
+Data that arrives with a timestamp before the watermark is considered **late data**.

 From our example, suppose we have a simple watermark that assumes approximately